 - There isn’t a built-in library of motifs you can customise

-There are many things that you can’t do in Excel that you can do in Cross Stitch Design Software, however, Excel acts as a great place to start if you are thinking about creating your own charts, but don’t want to pay out for the software before trying it.
+There are many things that you can’t do in Excel that you can do in Cross Stitch Design Software; however, Excel acts as a great place to start if you are thinking about creating your own charts, but don’t want to pay for the software before trying it.

-Our Cross Stitch Design Software are a number of awesome features such as:
+Our Cross Stitch Design Software offer awesome features:

 - Easy to use with friendly wizards to guide you through different functions.